sermars/test-issues_to_pullrequest/.github/ISSUE_TEMPLATE/new-dataset-request.md

 ---

-# New Dataset
+# New Dataset(s) Request

-This issue parses the csv with the metadata of an available dataset and adds its content to a pull-request automatically.
+Request to add new datasets available on a site.
+Follow the instructions to process your request correctly.

 ## Instructions

 1. Add site name to the issue title (ex. `[NEWDATASET]: <site_name>`)
-2. Attach the corresponding **.csv**
+2. Attach the corresponding **.csv** (Each dataset in a different csv.)

-> Write **below** the comments you consider appropriate for the correct publication of your dataset.

-## Comments

 ## Attached _csv_ files

 > Add files here.

+## Comments

+> Add comments here.